Kham (instrument)

 A kham is a percussion instrument made of wood and goat skin.
 It is used in dances by the tribes of the Indian state of Tripura.
 It is roughly cylindrical and has a membrane at each end.
 The kham is suspended from the neck, tied to the waist and played with the hands.
+It is known by the same name among various Tibeto-Burman tribes including Dimasa, Tiwa, Bodo as well as Nepali tribes.